 The journey on the 4-wheel drive jeep started – the first 6-7 KMs was on a proper tarred road.
 After passing the Horanadu Annapoorneshwari temple (temple visit was reserved for next day), the bumpy ride started – calling that a bone-rattling ride is an understatement.
 There was no point in being seated in the jeep, we were kept thrown in all directions.
 The bumpy jeep reminded me of the adventurous bike ride to the top of Herur hills.
 But that ride was a distant second and not even close to this roller-coaster.
-While we adults were struggling to sit tight, for kids (my daughter & niece) it became a joy ride.
+While we adults were struggling to sit tight, for kids (my daughter and niece) it became a joyride.
 They thought we were playing passing the ball and them being the balls.
-After what felt like eternity, the road (if one can call it a road) became smoother much to our relief and we reached the Kyatanamakki sunset point or also called as Mugilpete / Mugilupete because of few Kannada movies shot here.
+After what felt like eternity, the road (if one can call it a road) became smoother much to our relief, and we reached the Kyatanamakki sunset point or also called as Mugilpete / Mugilupete because of few Kannada movies shot here.

 The beautiful view and the breeze made us forget the jolting ride.
-The beautiful western ghats range was in front of us and we were in time to witness the daily magic by the Sun god.
+The beautiful western ghats range was in front of us, and we were in time to witness the daily magic by the Sun god.
 After clicking some photos around, we settled in once as the Sun started to hide behind the mountains.
-With all eyes towards the west, we sat down soaking in the mild sun rays.
+With all eyes towards the west, we sat down, soaking in the mild sun rays.
 ‘I’m hungry’ announced my daughter – priorities, you see!
-Luckily our hosts were courteous to pack us some fruits and snacks, otherwise our sunset plan would’ve got cut short.
+Luckily, our hosts were courteous to pack us some fruits and snacks, otherwise our sunset plan would’ve got cut short.

 Watching sunset from where ever it may be is always mesmerizing … it was lovely reading your post !